+In Italy a long, long… long time ago, homes were carved into rocky hillsides.
+While the rebirth of Matera has drawn Instagrammers from around the world, Sorano lies in sleepy repose six hours north.
 Local cats act as tour guides.
-Beckoning visitors to explore a maze of medieval towers stacked above cave like homes, alcoves and cantinas.
+Beckoning visitors to explore a maze of medieval towers stacked above cave-like homes, alcoves, and cantinas.
 Streets too narrow for cars leave the old town silent.
-If not for smoke stack puffing, one might think the Borgo abandoned.
+If not for smokestack puffing, one might think the Borgo was abandoned.

 Just as the thought “are we the only people here?” comes to mind, an elderly couple will appear around the corner, proving no street is too steep for the hearty.

-Here are our Top 10 photos from our explorations of Sorano, Italy along with a tip for where to find free parking!
+Here are our Top 12 photos from our explorations of Sorano, Italy along with a tip for where to find free parking!